dhrumilp15/Science-Fair/README.md

 ![2018 Results](2018/results.png)

 ## 2021
 - :tada: Update!
-This project is a candidate for 2021 Team Canada-ISEF :tada:!
-I've extended this project to better model the behaviour of the synthetic minimal cells with a system of delay differential equations and using more experimental data to refine the model!
+This project is a candidate for 2021 Team Canada-ISEF! :tada: I've extended this project to better model the behaviour of the synthetic minimal cells with a system of delay differential equations and using more experimental data to refine the model!

 The easiest way to run the code is on [Google Colab](https://colab.research.google.com/drive/1q7E10piQMLz7Oe-3c2QRlnTh4rOu2PYo?usp=sharing).
 Feel free to comment or suggest edits!